NOTE—To create an ongoing, one-on-one chat with someone, please refer to Direct Messages

 To select and add attachments

-- Below the comment field, click "Attach files".
+- In the comment input field, click the Attachment (paper clip) icon.

 - Select the file(s) to upload from your computer.

-- Enter a Comment and then click the "Add comment" button to add your Comment along with your files to the Discussion.
+- When you've completed your message, click the Send (arrow) icon to add your message along with your files to the Discussion.

 To drag and drop attachments